MC-DeltaT/IncrementalBackup2/RestoreUsage.md

 `<backup_or_time>` - The name or ISO 8601 timestamp of the latest backup to be included when restoring.
 If this is a backup name, then all backups up to and including that backup are included.
 If this is a timestamp, then all backups whose creation time are less than or equal to that time are included.
+The timezone is assumed to be the local timezone if not specified.

 ## Theory of Operation